NNNIC/unity-maze-digging/README.md

 # unity-maze-digging
-A sample for creating  a maze using digging method by Unity.
+A StateGo sample for creating  a maze using digging method by Unity.

 ## StateGo Chart